Yom Kippur Katan: Origin

 The custom is of comparatively recent origin and is not mentioned in the Shulchan Aruch.
-It appears to have been inaugurated in the sixteenth century at Safed by the kabbalist Moses Cordovero, who called the fast Yom Kippur Katan; and it was included by Isaac Luria in his Seder ha-Tefillah.
-R. Isaiah Horowitz refers to it by that name, and says it should be observed by fasting and repentance: "Following the custom of the very pious, one must repent of his ways and make restitutions both in money and in personal acts, in order that he may enter the new month as pure as a new-born infant".
+It appears to have been inaugurated in the sixteenth century at Safed by the kabbalist Moses ben Jacob Cordovero, who called the fast Yom Kippur Katan; it was also included by Isaac Luria in his Seder ha-Tefillah.
+Rabbi Isaiah Horowitz refers to it by that name, saying it should be observed by fasting and repentance: "Following the custom of the very pious, one must repent of his ways and make restitutions both in money and in personal acts, in order that he may enter the new month as pure as a new-born infant".
 When Rosh Chodesh occurs on Shabbat or Sunday, Yom Kippur Katan is observed on the preceding Thursday.

-The custom has roots in scripture where a sin offering is sacrificed on Rosh Hodesh, indicating judgement and atonement is provided by God on that day.
-Therefore the idea of fasting would seem obvious.
-However, fasting is prohibited on Rosh Hodesh, so the fast is observed on the day prior to Rosh Hodesh.
+(Note: This is the common practice today; however, opinions differ.
+The Ben Ish Hai (Year 2, Vayikra 4) rules that when Rosh Chodesh is on the Sabbath, one should fast on Friday; the Kaf Ha'Chaim (417:21) and Aruch HaShulchan (417:11) rule that one should fast on Thursday.
+The Mishnah Berurah in one place (550:11) says to fast on Thursday, but elsewhere (417:4) says that in places that recite Selichot, it should be done on Thursday.
+That said, in places that do not recite Selichot, they should fast on Friday.
+The Kaf Ha'Chaim, also in 417:21, says that if the molad falls two days before Rosh Chodesh, the fast should be held on the day of the molad, and if the moladis before midday, the fast should be observed on the day before the molad.
+Nevertheless, the common practice is as we wrote in the body of the article.)
+As fasting is prohibited on Shabbat, Rosh Chodesh, and many other Jewish holidays, the fast is moved up.